filonenkoa/jellyfin-smartlists-random-plugin/README.md

 Create smart, rule-based playlists and **collections** in Jellyfin.

 This plugin allows you to create dynamic playlists and collections based on a set of rules, which will automatically update as your library changes.
+It features a modern web-based interface for easy list management - no technical knowledge required.

 **Requires Jellyfin version `10.11.0` and newer.**

 ## ✨ Features

-- 🚀 **Modern Jellyfin Support** - Built for newer Jellyfin versions with improved compatibility
-- 🎨 **Modern Web Interface** - A full-featured UI to create, manage and view status for smart playlists and collections
+- **Modern Web Interface** - A full-featured UI to create, manage and view status for smart playlists and collections
-- ✏️ **Edit Lists** - Modify existing smart playlists and collections directly from the UI
-- 👥 **User Selection** - Choose which user should own a playlist or collection with an intuitive dropdown
+- **User Selection** - Choose which user(s) should own a playlist or collection with an intuitive dropdown
-- 🎯 **Flexible Rules** - Build simple or complex rules with an intuitive builder
+- **Flexible Rules** - Build simple or complex rules with an intuitive builder
-- 🔄 **Automatic Updates** - Playlists and collections refresh automatically on library updates or via scheduled tasks
+- **Automatic Updates** - Playlists and collections refresh automatically on library updates, playback status changes, or via scheduled tasks
-- 📊 **Refresh Status & Statistics** - Monitor ongoing refresh operations with real-time progress, view refresh history, and track statistics for all your lists
+- **Refresh Status & Statistics** - Monitor ongoing refresh operations with real-time progress, view refresh history, and track statistics for all your lists
-- 📦 **Export/Import** - Export all lists to a ZIP file for backup or transfer between Jellyfin instances
-- 🎵 **Media Types** - Works with all Jellyfin media types
+- **Media Types** - Works with all Jellyfin media types
+- **And more** - [View the documentation](https://jellyfin-smartlists-plugin.dinsten.se) to see all features

 ## 🚀 Quick Start